Armijn Hemel

 Armijn Hemel is a technology consultant and noted watchman of free software.
 He is part of the gpl-violations.org core team, who have won several court cases against different companies, including D-Link and Skype, for violating the terms of the GNU General Public License.

 Biography

 Hemel was born in the late 1970s and grew up in the town of Tiel, Netherlands.

+Armijn Hemel created the initial NixOS prototype during his master's degree studies.